LunarVim/lunarvim.org/docs/configuration/keybindings.md

 ```
 ### Enable whichkey presets

-Whichkey containts default presets that are **disabled** by default in LunarVim.
+Whichkey contains default presets that are **disabled** by default in LunarVim.

 ```
 presets = {